CSterthues/hello-world/README.md

 # hello-world
-Attempt to use GitHub from scratch
+Attempt to use GitHub from scratch.
+This is your first commit.